Articles

 You will not be considered for fostering if your caution or conviction is related to violence against children or a sexual offence.
 This is important as safeguarding children is always a number one priority for foster care agencies.
 This rule applies if either you or your partner has a conviction as everyone within the household will be assessed as part of the application.

-No diagnosis will stop you from fostering in the UK as long as you are fit and healthy enough to care for a child full time.
-Your health condition or disability must not affect your ability to provide nurture to a foster child every day.
-This applies to anyone with a physical health condition or a mental health condition.
-As part of your application, you will have a medical check and will be assessed on your ability to deal with the challenging nature of the role.
-Individual circumstances are always considered and you have a chance to discuss everything openly with your supervising social worker.
+No health condition will automatically disqualify you from fostering in the UK, as long as you are fit and healthy enough to care for a child full time.
+Your health condition or disability must not impair your ability to provide daily nurture to a foster child, which is a key factor in determining what disqualifies you from becoming a foster parent.
+This requirement applies regardless of whether you have a physical health condition or a mental health condition.

 Sign up to our newsletter & receive updates directly